RenderbitTechnologies/WordPress-Developer-Exercise/README.md

 Feel free to use font sizes as you think best as per the visual design.

-The images & icons used in the visual design can be found folder-wise under the resources folder.
+The images & icons used in the visual design can be found folder-wise under the `resources` folder.
+You can download all the resources here: [https://github.com/RenderbitTechnologies/WordPress-Developer-Exercise/archive/refs/heads/main.zip](https://github.com/RenderbitTechnologies/WordPress-Developer-Exercise/archive/refs/heads/main.zip)

 You can use any other free stock images in your design as you think best as per the visual design.
 You can find free stock images here: [https://unsplash.com/](https://unsplash.com/)

 You can use Font Awesome icons for the social media icons used in the visual design: [https://fontawesome.com/](https://fontawesome.com/)